Governor's Task Force on Justice for Abused Children

 Member: Dr. John M. Leventhal is a Professor of Pediatrics at Yale University School of Medicine and Medical Director of the Child Abuse Programs and Child Abuse Prevention Programs at Yale-New Haven Children’s Hospital.
 Dr. Leventhal has over 35 years of experience providing care to abused, neglected and sexually abused children and has extensive experience collaborating with professionals in the community, such as DCF workers and police, and teaching professionals in the community.
 Dr. Leventhal chairs the Gaps and Barriers Workgroup and directs the quarterly peer review meetings of the medical clinicians who provide forensic medical exams in the state.
 He also serves on other important state committees related to child maltreatment.

 Member: Lieutenant Seth Mancini has been a member of the Connecticut State Police since 2000.
-During that time he has been assigned to patrol at Troop C – Tolland, Troop W – Bradley International Airport, and Troop H – Hartford, and was also assigned to the Legal Affairs Unit in the Office of the Commissioner.
+During that time he has been assigned to patrol at Troop C – Tolland, Troop W – Bradley International Airport, and Troop H – Hartford, and then to the Legal Affairs Unit in the Office of the Commissioner.
 In 2008, he was promoted to Sergeant, and worked as a supervisor in the Legal Affairs Unit, at Troop H – Hartford, and the Central District Major Crime Squad out of Troop I – Bethany.
-In 2015, he was promoted to Lieutenant, and was assigned as the Commanding Officer of the Special Licensing and Firearms Unit.
-He then served as the Chief of Staff to the Colonel of the State Police for two years and currently commands the Labor Relations Unit for the Department of Emergency Services and Public Protection.
-He also serves as Legislative Liaison for the agency to the Connecticut State Legislature.
+In 2015, he was promoted to Lieutenant, and has served as the Commanding Officer of the Special Licensing and Firearms Unit, the Chief of Staff to the Colonel of the State Police, the Commanding Officer of the DESPP Labor Relations Unit, and the Legislative Liaison for the agency to the Connecticut State Legislature.
+He is currently the Commanding Officer of Troop B – North Canaan.
 He has served as the DESPP Commissioner’s designee on the Child Fatality Review Board since 2008, and served on the New Haven MDT while assigned to CDMC.
 He is also a licensed attorney, having received his J.D. from the University of Connecticut School of Law.